MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-inclient-designer.md

 - You can only add fields, columns, or tiles to its applicable view from list, tall tiles, and wide tiles views.
 Some components cannot be moved using drag-and-drop and are restricted to the view that they are in.

 - You can only add fields/columns, from a predefined list, which is based on the source table.
 You cannot create new ones.

+- In the client, users can change the many of these settings for their workspace only by using personalization (see [Personalizing Your Workspace](https://docs.microsoft.com/en-us/dynamics365/business-central/ui-personalization-user).

 ## Start designing